giftzwerg73/USBLink/README.md

 Raspberry Pi Pico USBLink
 =========================

-This program creates a USB to OneWire UART (UART0) bridge on the uniesc hardware.
-It also adds a servo and receiver tester.
+This program creates a USB to OneWire UART (UART0) bridge on the uniesc hardware for programming AM32 ESCs.
+It also adds a servo and receiver tester to it.

 Disclaimer
 ----------